 Nevertheless, such factors were inconsequential in the ahistorical annulment of his marriage.
 Bailey (1979) referred to later chosen surgery to make his body more typically male as “sex-change surgery”.

-The ruling in this case has been much criticised, and later cases have not followed it as precedent – however, a tendency to disregard the sex assignments, identities and upbringing of intersex people remains commonplace.
-This doubt can have implications for our marriageability.
+The ruling in this case has been much criticised, and later cases have not followed it as precedent – but it remains cited, for example in Tien-Lao & Tien-Lao FamCA 953.
+At the same time, a tendency to disregard the sex assignments, identities and upbringing of intersex people remains commonplace.
+This doubt can have implications for our marriageability, participation in sport, and other social functions.

 In the marriage of C and D (falsely called C) (1979) FLC 90-636.